aleksyprok/apkp_thesis/README.md

 Note that the copy of the thesis here (`apkp_thesis.pdf`) is the most up-to-date version available.

-If you spot any errors (and I am sure there are many), please email me at aleksyprok@gmail.com
+If you spot anything you think might be an error or mistake (and I am sure there are many) or if you have any questions, please email me at aleksyprok@gmail.com